syncfusion-content/uwp-docs/uwp/DateTimePicker/Setting-Minutes-and-Seconds-intervals.md

 documentation: ug
 ---

-# Setting Minutes and Seconds Intervals in UWP DateTimePicker
+# Setting Minutes and Seconds Intervals in UWP DateTimePicker  (SfDateTimeCombo)

 MinuteInterval and SecondsInterval properties can be used to specify the interval for minutes and seconds to be displayed in the SfDateTimeCombo control.